 What shopping facilities are available?

 Before your trip you can find more information on shopping on our Kennet and Avon Canal page.
-During your stay with us, you will find this information on board in your Boaters Manual.
+During your stay with us, you will find this information on board in the Boaters Manual.

 What is provided on board?

 All of our boats have cooking and cleaning equipment, as well as plates, glasses, cutlery etc. We provide bed linen and pillows.
-Towels are also provided on the basis of one bath towel per person and one boats page.
+Towels are also provided on the basis of one bath towel per person and one hand towel per bathroom.
 Full inventories for each boat can be accessed by clicking on the boat that you would like to look at.

 Is there 240v to charge mobile phones and tablets?